alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 > The domain name purchase on Route53 is annual and is paid in the month of purchase, but for simplicity I split it into each month.
 Also, the invoice category is NOT Route53 but "Registrar", "Global Region" and "Amazon Registrar DomainRegistration".
 {: .prompt-info }

 > Use **Route53** for Register Domain is not the cheapest option.
-I payed $12 instead of around $1 for the first year with GoDaddy, but it's worth it (to me)
+I paid $12 instead of around $1 for the first year with GoDaddy, but it's worth it (to me)
 {: .prompt-tip }

 ## Next steps about blog technology